stacksjs/stacks/apps/README.md

-# Apps
+# Your Apps

 This folder contains your applications.
-One of those applications is the "site" that Stacks scaffolds for you.
-This site may be used as the your documentation site, or as a landing page for your application.
+The default apps scaffolded for you

+- a "docs site"
+- a CLI

-Other examples could include a "VS Code plugin", a mobile app, a desktop app, etc.—whatever your application/ecosystem requires.
+Feel free to adjust them to your needs check out the docs when needed, or our Discord.
+If you are curious about other potential apps: it could be a VS Code plugin, a mobile app, a desktop app, ...—whatever your application/ecosystem requires.

 ## 💪🏼 Contributing